 Crafting effective Facebook marketing strategies narrows down to understanding your audience’s pain points and finding the most suitable way to show them that you’ve got the solution and that you’re the right person to fix their problems.

 But these people won’t trust you if they don’t know you or value your business.
-You need to give the audience more value by informing and educating them more often.
+It would be best if you gave the audience more value by informing and educating them more often.
 It doesn’t need to be anything special, provided your intentions are clear.

 Once the audience has known your brand and is comfortable consuming your products or services, you can push in a few promotional contents to get them to take a specific action.